hongyusu/hongyusu.github.io/_posts/2016-01-05-cool-thing-in-nips-2016---neural-style.md

 Run the algorithm with the following command `python neural_artistic_style.py --subject images/tuebingen.jpg --style images/starry_night.jpg`.
 Unfortunately, this is very slow in my case with CPU.

 # Criticisms

+Philosophically, I would argue that it is merely an advanced image filter than artificial intelligent.
+The way I see this deep learning algorithm is just two levels of representation, one for content modeled by CNN and another for style modeled by correlation.
+Therefore, it will never produce any new contents or styles.
+On the other hand, some people do think this algorithm is essentially producing _art_ or a mixture of original content and new style :laughing: All right, anyway, the definition of _art_ is very vague and maybe you can never tell yes from no :laughing:

+Technically, I would argue that algorithm is not computationally efficient for large-scale commercial use.
+Also, if you don't have GPU computational power and running this algorithm on CPU, it will be very very slow.
+Besides, the algorithm does not tell the difference between portrait images and natural sceneries.
+This will be rather problematic in a way that the algorithm does not about human face which is somehow important in portrait rendering.

+## Tech

 # More artworks